ziqiangcui/SRA-CL/README.md

-## Official code for our NeurIPS 2025 paper: **SRA-CL: Semantic Retrieval Augmented Contrastive Learning for Sequential Recommendation**.
+# Official code for our NeurIPS 2025 paper: **Semantic Retrieval Augmented Contrastive Learning for Sequential Recommendation**.

 ## Environment Dependencies
 This project uses the following versions of Python and Torch: